Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 - dictionaries, corpora, datasets, APIs, and AI infrastructure
 - governance, stewardship, institutional support, and public language infrastructure

-The purpose is direct:

-- identify what a source is trying to do
-- preserve what it gets right
-- separate insight from overextension
-- distinguish layer-level success from full-path adequacy
-- identify what remains unresolved
-- and judge claims at the level where they actually belong

-The governing principle is:

-> A system must be evaluated at the level it claims to operate on.

 Most recurring problems in signed-language writing literature come from violating that principle.
 A source may solve a notation problem without solving a writing problem.
 It may define characters without defining written signs.
 It may render signs without preserving authored text.
 It may support classroom use without proving broad literacy outcomes.
 It may be useful for semantic representation without becoming public writing infrastructure.

 The framework makes those distinctions visible.